AdobeDocs/certification.en/help/certifications/at/at-e-business.md

 * An understanding of the impact of changing technologies on Target (e.g., ITP, GDPR/CCPA, SPA)
 * An understanding of how Recommendation Activities can be used as a solution

-Additionally, if you are familiar with the following technologies and environments:
+Additionally, you're familiar with the following technologies and environments:

-Technologies
+Technologies:

 * Marketing cloud debugger / also called Adobe Experience Cloud debugger
 * Adobe Analytics as a reporting source for Target specifically A4T integration